 When you switch to your live environment, use the basic authentication credentials from your live Customer Area.

-Add allowed IP range
+Add an allowed IP range

+As a security measure, you can add allowed IP addresses to your API credential.
 When you add an allowed IP range, only requests originating from that range will be permitted.

 To add allowed IP addresses: